lmaisenbacher/logger2/README.md

 pipenv install
 ```

+It might be desirable to use the option `--skip-lock` for the above command, which always uses `Pipfile` to resolve the requirements and not `Pipfile.lock`, and does not write an updated `Pipfile.lock`.
+This might be necessary when switching between different system architectures (e.g., Windows on AMD64 to Linux on Raspberry Pi).

 To check whether the dependencies have been installed correctly, one can run Python in the newly created environment with

 ```